-Click Save to save the changes and click View to view the video stream with the current configuration.
+Click View to view the video stream with the current configuration.
+Once satisfied, click Save.

 Overlay Image

 An overlay image is a static image superimposed over the video image.
 An overlay can be used to provide extra information, or to mask a part of the video image.